 I promise you’ve never seen anything like this!
-See their website for tickets and dates.

-The weekend kicks off with black-tie event, The Lazarus Ball, on Friday night.
+The weekend kicks off with black-tie event, The Queen’s Ball, on Friday night.
 Then Saturday, you’ll find the Main Event Costume Party, a huge event where costumes are required, and guests go all out!
 I mean, they have to – the costume contest will give you bragging rights for years!
 The weekend wraps up with a huge Tea Dance, with paraders marching through the French Quarter.

 The best part?
 The event raises money for Project Lazarus, an assisted living home for those living with HIV/AIDS.
-See their website for ticket prices, dates and times.

 You have never seen a Halloween parade like this!

-Krewe of Boo became the official Halloween parade for the city of New Orleans in 2007, and it’s been thrilling (and scaring!) guests ever since!
+Krewe of Boo became the official Halloween parade for the city of New Orleans in 2007, and it’s been thrilling (and scaring!) guests ever since.

 This parade features 3-D paper mache and fiberglass props to go along with the elaborate floats made by Kern Studios.

 In order to cut down on the trash that can accumulate after parades, the Krewe of Boo float riders throw out only New Orleans-made food and collectibles to parade-goers, making the throws highly sought-after mementos!
-You’ll find throws such as eco-friendly cups, locally-made pralinettes, toys and candy, and limited edition Krewe of Boo t-shirts!
+You’ll find throws such as eco-friendly cups, locally-made pralinettes, toys and candy, and limited edition Krewe of Boo t-shirts.

 Every year City Park gets really spooky and hosts Scout Island Scream Park, a Halloween festival that is fun for everyone in your family!